Political Theory Matters: Formulating the AI Century

 Follow developments in AI governance, debates over digital platforms, or institutional reforms in government and global organizations.
 Consider which structures preserve human judgment, which concentrate power, and what ethical frameworks are being applied.

-Maintain a journal or write essays exploring questions raised in this piece: How should freedom, stability, and innovation be balanced in an automated world?
+Maintain a journal or write essays exploring questions raised in this piece and elsewhere.
+Combine nonfiction and creative writing to surface both analytical and humanistic insights.
+Some questions: How should freedom, stability, and innovation be balanced in an automated world?
 How do historical shifts in authority inform contemporary challenges?
-Combine nonfiction and creative writing to surface both analytical and humanistic insights.
+Think in terms of both linear and lateral.

-Engage in workshops, roundtables, and/or online discussions on political theory, governance, technology, and AI ethics.
+Engage in workshops, think tank roundtables, and/or online and in-person discussions on political theory, governance, technology, and AI ethics.
 Active participation deepens understanding and helps connect theory with practice.